shimuldas72/contact7/README.md

 The link for creating forms is yoursiteurl/contact7/forms

-And for displaying form in front
-In your view file add
+And for displaying form in your view file add
 ```
 <?= \shimuldas72\formwidget\Dynamicform::widget([   'id'=>'mycustomid',
 						'form_id'=> 'created form id from admin',